-In order to ensure that prospective property purchasers who may purchase or lease property (pursuant to HRFS 46-80-1 and MCC 3.75.670) subject to a special tax lien are fully informed about their taxpaying obligations imposed under the CFD, the County will require disclosure to prospective property purchasers as contained in the Ordinance.
+In order to ensure that prospective property purchasers who may purchase or lease property (pursuant to HRS 46-80-1 and MCC 3.75.350 subject to a special tax lien are fully informed about their taxpaying obligations imposed under the CFD, the County will require disclosure to prospective property purchasers as contained in the Ordinance.
 The County reserves the right to require additional disclosure procedures in any particular case.
+The Ordinance of Formation and the Special Tax Lien will be recorded with the Bureau of Conveyances or the Land Court of the State of Hawaii as applicable.